Treatment management | Clozaril Connect

 HCP and patient information on Clozaril®

-You may be concerned that you do not have adequate information on Clozaril® for HCPs and patients.
+You may be concerned that you do not have adequate information on Clozaril® for healthcare professionals (HCP) and patients.

 1. Rosenheck R, Cramer J, Xu W, Thomas J, Henderson W, Frisman L, et al for the Department of Veterans Affairs Cooperative Study Group on Clozapine in Refractory Schizophrenia.
 A comparison of clozapine and haloperidol in hospitalized patients with refractory schizophrenia.
 N Engl J Med 1997; 337: 809-15.